pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/stack-outputs-and-references/index.md

 aws s3api list-objects-v2 --bucket $(pulumi stack output bucketName)
 ```

-You should then see a number of `.ts` files in your S3 bucket.
+You should then see a number of `.txt` files in your S3 bucket.

 {{< details "Click here to view the complete project code" >}}